How to Learn Reverse Engineering: A Beginners Step-by-Step Guide

 What is Reverse Engineering?

 Reverse engineering is the process of deconstructing a product or component to understand its structure, function, and operation.
-The goal may be to recreate a part without existing documentation, analyze product performance, improve design, or identify patent infringements.
+The goal may be to recreate a part without existing documentation, analyse product performance, improve design, or identify patent infringements.
 It’s widely used in industries such as automotive, aerospace, electronics, and manufacturing.

 Why Learn Reverse Engineering?